Skip to main content

 There’s no one-size-fits-all approach to using the E-W Framework.
 You might use all five of the framework’s components together or select those that are most relevant to your work:

-• Disaggregates can help you assess disparities in your community, understand hidden trends, and make informed decisions that lead to more equitable outcomes.
-Choose from the framework’s recommended characteristics to help guide your data collection and disaggregation during analysis.
+• Disaggregates help you assess disparities, understand trends, and make decisions to improve outcomes for all learners.
+Use suggested characteristics to guide your data collection and analysis.

-• Evidence-based practices can help you identify and implement approaches to improve student outcomes and supports based on opportunities and needs that data reveal.
+• Evidence-based practices help you find and use methods to improve student outcomes and supports based on opportunities and needs that data reveal.

-Alignment across and within education-to-workforce sectors will take time, and the E-W Framework offers an approach for making improvements.
+Improving connections across education-to-workforce sectors will take time, and the E-W Framework can help.
 Progress might be incremental, but each of us has a role to play.
-For instance, if you are a policymaker, you will likely have different goals—and will therefore take a different approach to using the E-W Framework to achieve them—than an advocate, practitioner, researcher, or funder
+For example, policymakers will have different goals and may use the E-W Framework differently than advocates, practitioners, researchers, or funders

 Here are some examples of how different types of individuals or organizations might use the framework to achieve their priorities: